ESA-APEx/apex_documentation/instantiation/user_workspace_finder.md

 * **Robust data management:**\Secure, persistent storage and retrieval of data using PersistentVolumeClaims (PVCs), along with data management tools, connectivity to external data sources, and data sharing mechanisms.

-## Showcase Scenarios
+## User Workspace Finder showcase scenarios

 The User Workspaces Finder support a variety of use cases, making them versatile tools for the EO community.
 Some typical scenarios include:

 * **Development and Testing**\
-  Researchers and developers can use the User Workspace Finder to share EOAP files under work within a team.
+  Researchers and developers can use the User Workspace Finder to organise and share EOAP files under work within a team.

 * **Data Analysis and Visualisation**\
-  Analysts can manage and perform data sharing of their Jupyter notebook files, climate datasets and data analysis result files.
+  Analysts can manage and perform data sharing of their Jupyter Notebook files, climate datasets and data analysis result files.

 * **Educational and Training Purposes**\
   Users can curate and share tutorials, for example related to various aspects of APEx, from setting up workspaces and accessing data in the Product Catalogue to using the IDE for development tasks.